freenas/freenas-docs/userguide/directoryservice.rst

 LDAP users and groups appear in the drop-down menus of the :guilabel:`Permissions` screen of a dataset after configuring the LDAP service.
-Type :command:`getent passwd` from :ref:`Shell` to verify the users have been imported.
+Type :command:`getent passwd` in the %brand% :ref:`Shell` to verify the users have been imported.
 Type :command:`getent group` to verify the groups have been imported.

 If the users and groups are not listed, refer to `Common errors encountered when using OpenLDAP Software
 <http://www.openldap.org/doc/admin24/appendix-common-errors.html>`__
 for common errors and how to fix them.
-When troubleshooting LDAP, open :ref:`Shell` and look for error messages in :file:`/var/log/auth.log`.
+When troubleshooting LDAP, open the %brand% :ref:`Shell` and look for error messages in :file:`/var/log/auth.log`.

 .. _NIS: